 See a real life example below of a Tesla Powerwall solar battery in use – providing electricity during the night, reducing reliance on the grid to a minimum.

-Solar battery storage systems can help you use all of the electricity generated by your PV system, saving you money on your electricity bill.
+Solar battery storage systems can help you use a very high percentage of the electricity generated by your PV system, saving you money on your electricity bill.

-Whilst the option to buy home solar battery storage systems has been a possibility for a few years, it is now starting to gain more popularity as batteries become cheaper and more streamlined.
-The rapid evolution of lithium-ion batteries is contributing to feeding this growth and providers now range from the like of Tesla to LG Chem, SolaX Power and SMA.
+While the option to buy home solar battery storage systems has been a possibility for a few years, it is now starting to gain more popularity as batteries become cheaper and more streamlined.
+The rapid evolution of lithium-ion batteries is contributing to feeding this growth and providers now include Tesla, LG Chem, Sonnen, SolaX, BYD and Alpha Smile.

 The Tesla Powerwall example